percentchunk/Smart-Garden-Probe/README.md

 The firmware also uses plant profiles.
 Each profile stores the moisture and temperature ranges for a specific plant, you can edit this with the database in the github.

 **Features**
-Seeed Studio XIAO RP2040
+Seeed Studio XIAO RP2040,
-Three MX-style switches
+ Three MX-style switches,
-SSD1306 I2C OLED
+ SSD1306 I2C OLED,
-I2C capacitive soil sensor
+ I2C capacitive soil sensor,
-Custom two-layer PCB
+ Custom two-layer PCB,
-Custom 3D-printed enclosure
+ Custom 3D-printed enclosure,
  USB-C power
  Plant profile system
 Moisture and temperature shown together
 Gerber, drill, and STEP files included
 Project Views